Corbin Bullet Puller

 Rather than using the sudden impact of a mallet type tool, which can crack the priming pellet and fracture the powder grains, the CBP-50 eases the bullet out of the case.
 Pulling pyrotechnic rounds, such as tracer or incendiary bullets, not to mention explosive rounds, is accomplished without as much risk of detonation or ignition.

-Unlike spring-loaded fingers that dig into the bullet on the pulling stroke, the CBP-50 uses a precisely shaped orifice lined with copper cushion material to apply a pressure grip on the .510 bullet.
-The handles are offset just enough to compensate for torque deflection, concentrating the grip around the bullet.
+Unlike spring-loaded fingers that dig into the bullet on the pulling stroke, the CBP-50 uses a precisely shaped orifice to apply a pressure grip on the .510 bullet.
 The bullet is held without being marred or deformed.
 Most pulled bullets show no sign of the operation, whereas commercially pulled bullets using spring return leaf grips normally show rather severe gouges and deformation.

 The collet type puller is similar in concept, but much slower to operate.
 Collet pullers that use screw closure must be turned to apply pressure and close the collet fingers, and unscrewed to release the pressure.
-The Corbin Bullet Puller automatically opens with light spring pressure as soon as you relax your grip on the handle, and closes firmly with a slight movement of the hand.
+The Corbin Bullet Puller automatically opens with light pressure on the release lever, and closes firmly with a slight movement of the hand.
 It combines the speed of operation of the spring-loaded finger device with the clean, marr-free operation of the collet, while avoiding the impact forces of the hammer-type puller.

 Important!

-The CBP-50 will only pull bullets that have at least 0.2 inches of parallel shank projecting from the case.
+The CBP-50 will only pull bullets that have at least 0.15 inches of parallel shank projecting from the case.
 A bullet loaded so that only the curved nose is visible outside the case does not present any parallel gripping surface for the tool to grasp.
 Either an inertial puller, or a puller that has sharp spring-loaded teeth to dig into the bullet, will be able to remove it from the case.
-The mar-free pulling of bullets is valid for bullets with the exposed, parallel shank sufficient to get a good grip (0.2 inches or more).
+The mar-free pulling of bullets is valid for bullets with the exposed, parallel shank sufficient to get a good grip.

 To operate the CBP-50, follow these steps:

-- Rest the flat side of the tool on top of the press head, holding the handle lightly.
+3. Rest the flat side of the tool on top of the press head, with the counter-bored part of the bullet jaws facing down.

 The CBP-50 may be purchased on the secure shopping cart or by e-mail.
 Prices are shown in the Corbin Price List.